IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Access the Dark Vision app when it's ready and start uploading videos and images!

-## Deploying Dark Vision manually in Bluemix
+## Deploying Dark Vision manually in IBM Cloud

 The automatic approach should be the best option for most users as it does everything for you automatically.
 But if you want to go through all the steps manually or if you want to run the web application locally we've got your covered.
 Follow [these instructions](./DEPLOY_MANUALLY.md).